winglang/wing/README.md

 ---

-## 2. Expressions
+## 2. Statements

-### 2.1 bring expression
+### 2.1 bring statement

-"bring" expression can be used to import and reuse code from other Wing files or other JSII supported languages.
-The expression is detailed in its own section in this document: [Module System](#5-module-system).
+"bring" statement can be used to import and reuse code from other Wing files or other JSII supported languages.
+The statement is detailed in its own section in this document: [Module System](#5-module-system).

 [`▲ top`][top]

 ---

-### 2.2 break expression
+### 2.2 break statement

-**break** expression allows to end execution of a cycle.
+**break** statement allows to end execution of a cycle.
 This includes for and while loops currently.

 > ```TS